xRiveria/Cyclone/README.md

 ## Compilation

-To build the library, simple navigate to the `Scripts` folder and run `CycloneBuildWindows.bat`.
+To build the library, simply navigate to the `Scripts` folder and run `CycloneBuildWindows.bat`.
 This will leverage Premake and automatically generate a C++17 solution in the project's root directory.

 ## Usage